-IMPORTANT: - The following instructions must be read and understood prior to commissioning the Art 5213 fail-safe thermostatic mixing valve.
+IMPORTANT: - The following instructions must be read and understood prior to the commissioning of the Art 5213 fail-safe thermostatic mixing valves.
 If under any circumstances there are aspects to the installation / system which do not comply with the specification laid down, the valve MUST NOT be put into operation until the system / installation complies with our specification.

-1 Before commissioning the thermostatic mixing valve check the following;
+- Before commissioning the thermostatic mixing valve check the following; - The supply pressures are within the valves operating range.
+The supply temperatures are within the valves operating range - The temperature differential is appropriate for the supply conditions - Isolating valves are fitted, accessible and open - · Strainers are fitted and clean - Appropriate Backflow prevention devices are fitted - The system has been thoroughly cleaned and free from any debris.

-- The supply pressures are within the valves operating range. - · The supply temperatures are within the valves operating range - · The temperature differential is appropriate for the supply conditions - Isolating valves are fitted, accessible and open - Strainers are fitted and clean - · Appropriate Backflow prevention devices are fitted - · The system has been thoroughly cleaned and free from any debris. - Providing that all of these conditions are met, please follow the following steps to commission this product. - 2 The commissioning of the temperatures must be carried out using a suitably calibrated thermometer preferably a digital thermometer the sensing part of the thermometer probe must be fully submerged in the water when testing.
+Providing that all of these conditions are met, please follow the following steps to commission this product.